osmandapp/web/main/blog/2018-01-28-android-2-90/index.md

 ## OSM Editing

 Editing OpenStreetMap in OsmAnd has become even more convenient.
-Long tap on the map and select 'Actions' to add a new POI or leave a note to mappers.
+Long-tap the map and select *Actions* to add a new POI or leave a note to mappers.
 You'll also see the status of the points &mdash; Removed/Edited/Added.
 Besides the updated interface, you'll also see the new menu animation created for a smooth user experience.
 We hope you enjoy it!
 Please let us know what you think on our <a href="https://www.facebook.com/osmandapp/">Facebook</a> and <a href="https://www.twitter.com/osmandapp/">Twitter</a>.

 <table class="blogimage">